 Role models are a foreign concept to Ulises.
 He describes his father as an abusive alcoholic, and the words come out slower.
 His father was deported for domestic violence, Ulises says, and he doesn’t mention his father again.
-His voice grows thick as he recalls his mother’s bad decisions, and the realization that she wouldn’t be a role model either.
+His voice grows thick as he recalls his mother’s bad decisions, and the realization she wouldn’t be a role model either.
 Parents, the people most kids his age relied on, only meant constant disappointment.

-“I’ve never really looked up to anyone,” Ulises says “I just knew that I didn’t want to be like my dad, and I didn’t want to be like my mom.”
+“I’ve never really looked up to anyone,” Ulises says.
+“I just knew that I didn’t want to be like my dad, and I didn’t want to be like my mom.”

 Then, there was Miss Tyler, and although he may not admit it, maybe he wanted to be a little like her.
 Ulises first met Miss Tyler at Monarch School, his unexpected escape.
-A K-12 school for homeless youth, Monarch School encourages academic, emotional and social growth as well as life skills.
+A K-12 school for homeless youth, Monarch School promotes academic, emotional and social growth as well as life skills.
 When Ulises’ mother heard about the school, a new routine was born.
 Each morning as the sun rose and the homeless shelters emptied, Ulises and his family traded a cot for a park bench.
-Here on the cold metal in a public park, he says, they slept for a few hours before walking to school.
+On the cold metal in a public park, he says, they slept for a few hours before walking to school.
 Stability isn’t a word commonly associated with homelessness, so friends at school were inconsistent, because most kids moved around a lot.
 Ulises remained.
 Miss Tyler also remained, despite many of her colleagues’ frequent arrivals and departures.
 Both stayed, and together they watched people come and go.

-He carries a nonchalant tone, one of acceptance, as he talks about the constant flow of teachers coming in and out of school.
+Ulises carries a nonchalant tone, one of acceptance, as he talks about the constant flow of teachers coming in and out of school.
 In high school, he had six different science teachers.

-“It’s stressful for teachers there to control all these kids that have gone through a bunch of shit and always acting up,” he says with a shrug “Within a year, you’d have a lot of different teachers and it’s hard to adjust when you’re learning.
+“It’s stressful for teachers there to control all these kids that have gone through a bunch of shit and always acting up,” he says with a shrug.
+“Within a year, you’d have a lot of different teachers and it’s hard to adjust when you’re learning.
 A lot of them didn’t know how to deal with it and some of them tried to stay for a while but they couldn’t.”

 Miss Tyler was different.
 On the first day of class, she assigned a twelve-page paper.
 Most students had never written more than six pages, and the task seemed daunting.
-Upon arrival of the due date, she took whatever the students had, regardless of page count.
+Upon arrival of the due date, she took whatever students had, regardless of page count.